LangatErick/Learning_Labs-4-TURF-analysis-in-Excel/README.md

 ## Dataset for running a TURF analysis and goal of this tutorial
 The data comes from ratings by 185 customers on 27 dishes.
 Scores are given on a scale of 1 to 5 in response to the question "Would you buy the product?"
 (1: no, not at all to 5: Yes, quite sure).
 The goal here is to obtain a product line consisting of 5 dishes that will be sold in some stores.
 It should be constructed such that the market share of this line is as strong as possible.

 We use the TURF method (Total Unduplicated Reach and Frequency), which provides a product line that has the highest penetration.
-All combinations of 5 products among all products are tested in order maximize the chance that at least one of these products is consumed.
+All combinations of 5 products among all products are tested in order to maximize the chance that at least one of these products is consumed.

 ## Setting up a TURF analysis
 After opening XLSTAT, select the XLSTAT / Sensory data analysis / TURF command, or click on the corresponding button of the XLSTAT-Sensory data analysis button (see below).